PlasmaPy/PlasmaPy/docs/physics/index.rst

 ============

 `plasmapy.physics` provides theoretical formulas for calculation of physical quantities helpful for plasma physics.
-The layout of the subpackage is still in flux, but for now we have settled on providing a single `plasmapy.physics` namespace for some of the most common functions.
-The actual functions are located in modules, subjectively grouped by topic, with sub-namespaces for larger sub-packages.
+The layout of the subpackage is still in flux.

-We thus have:
+`physics` has the following subpackages:

 .. toctree::
    :maxdepth: 1

-   physics/parameters
-   physics/dielectric
-   physics/distribution
-   physics/quantum
-   physics/relativity
+   parameters
+   dielectric
+   dimensionless
+   distribution
+   quantum
+   relativity

 The subpackage makes heavy use of `astropy.units.Quantity` for handling conversions between different unit systems.
 This is especially important for electron volts, commonly used in plasma physics to denote temperature, although